 Rowers will also see a third type of Thole pin at Charlestown.
 Two black rings (Hardwood pin) with a red top.
-These are a particularly strong type of hardwood - Greenheart - and used in our racing boats.
-Orange bucket are used to differentiate Racing boat Pins from Training boat Thole Pins - Black buckets!
+These are Greenheart wood and used in our racing boats.
+Orange buckets are used to differentiate Racing Boat Pins from Training boat Thole Pins - Black buckets!